 Josef Ravenson resides in Lawrenceville, GA with his beautiful wife, 4 dogs, 2 rats, a wombat, a collection of dust bunnies, broken dreams, high hopes, bewildering expectations out of life, a good attitude, a toothy grin, and a fabulous beard.
 He makes good talkies for the Sarcastic Voyage podcast, Atlanta Radio Theater Company, and really anyone else who asks him nicely.
 He’s a bear.

 Notable roles: Orson Welles, Nicolas Cage, Space Prospector

-Matt was the co-creator/co-host of Sarcastic Voyage's original incarnation as a discussion podcast.
-He is currently a part-time Sarcastic Voyage Voice Acting Player and co-host of the Post Atomic Horror podcast.
+Maggie was the co-creator/co-host of Sarcastic Voyage's original incarnation as a discussion podcast.
+She is currently a part-time Sarcastic Voyage Voice Acting Player and co-host of the Post Atomic Horror podcast.